 This healthy snack is perfect for entertaining or snacking.
 Enjoy this creamy hummus with pita chips or spread on sandwiches or wraps!

 This creamy beet hummus is the perfect appetizer for a party.
 With its vibrant color, it's sure to be a huge hit!
 Beets are naturally sweet, and the horseradish gives this dip a nice flavor boost.
-So if you're looking for a delicious, healthy, and nutritious snack, be sure to try this amazing hummus recipe!
+So, if you're looking for a delicious, healthy, and nutritious snack, try this fantastic hummus recipe!

 Are beets healthy?